 Any significant change in income or personal circumstances can alter how much state tax you owe.
 It’s important to get professional advice to ensure you’re not underpaying or overpaying.

-Now that you know the answer to the question, “Why do I owe state taxes this year?” you might be wondering, “Why do I owe the state money on my taxes?”
-The answer is quite simple.
-Your state uses those taxes to fund everything from school districts to the police.
-While seven states may not levy state income tax, they still gain this money in other ways, such as sales taxes.
+Now that you know the answer to the question, “Why do I owe state taxes this year?” you might be wondering how your tax burden contributes to society.
+States use your taxes to cover things like school districts, social services, and the police.
+Seven states currently do not levy state income tax, gaining funding in other ways, including sales tax.

-Now that we’ve gone over why do I owe so much in state taxes, you might be wondering how you pay them.
-First, your state income tax return must be filed alongside your Federal tax return.
-Both tax returns can be e-filed together.
-It’s no longer possible to e-file your state tax return before your Federal return.
-Filing is relatively simple as most of the same information you entered onto your Federal return will also need to be copied over onto your state tax return.
+Now that you understand why you owe taxes at the state level, it’s important that you know how to file and pay them during each tax year.
+Your state income tax return must be filed alongside your federal tax return, which can be done via e-filing.
+It's around this time of year that searches for "Does state tax come before federal taxes?" rise, and the answer is no. It’s no longer possible to e-file your state tax return before your Federal return.
+Filing is relatively simple, as most of the same information you entered on your federal return will also be used on your state tax return.

-The chances are you live in a state where you’re required to pay annual state taxes.
-Federal taxation is complicated enough, and state taxation can be even more complicated.
+You likely live in a state where you’re required to pay annual state taxes.
+Federal taxation is complicated enough, and state taxation can be even more layered.

-To help you understand the answer to “why do I owe state taxes?” it’s a good idea to hire an accountant.
+To help you understand the answer to "Why do I owe taxes this year?" it’s a good idea to hire an accountant.
 Porte Brown has been helping citizens file their state tax returns for decades.
 For a professional team that understands the Illinois state taxation system inside and out, trust Porte Brown.
 We are a top Chicago CPA firm with a unique perspective on financial management solutions.

 Get in touch today and find out how we can help you meet your objectives.